 • P300 research

 SAGA 32+/64+ is a 32 or 64 channel amplifier for electrophysiological measurements such as EEG or HD EMG.
-The SAGA consists of two separable parts, a Data Recorder and Docking Station.Read more
+The best data quality combined with optimal flexibility.Read more